CE-Programming/toolchain/docs/static/git.rst

 ^^^^^^^^^^^^^^^^^^^

 Git - You can use Git without GitHub, and you should probably familiarize yourself with Git before using GitHub.
-Nor is GitHub a file hosting service - Most of the benefits of GitHub over another site (say, Mediafire, or Google Drive) come from Git.
+Nor is GitHub a file hosting service - most of the benefits of GitHub over another site (say, Mediafire or Google Drive) come from Git.
 If your GitHub repositories are not proper Git repositories, you might as well be using another service!

 Downloading Git